Coloring Hair Naturally

 Many herbs and plants have natural coloring properties.
 Tea, coffee, henna, sage, hibiscus, walnuts, indigo and many others are known to be used to color hair.
 Each of them brings out a different color.
 Each product can be made use of individually, or in combination, depending on the shade you desire.
-It would also depend on your present hair color and your desired hair color.
+It’s also dependent on your present hair color and your desired hair color.
 Some of these are longer lasting while others wear off sooner and need more frequent application.

-Following are recipes that you can use as guides while creating the right natural hair dye for yourself.
-The proportions can be varied depending on the desired hair color effect:
+Following are absolutely safe recipes (free from chemicals) that you can use as guides while you try to create the right natural hair dye for yourself at home.
+The proportions of the ingredients can be varied depending on the desired hair color effect:

 Natural Black Hair Color Dye

 Sage leaves are commonly utilized to get a dark hair color, or to enhance the color of already black hair, or even to cover grey.
 A sage leaves rinse can effectively deepen any brunette head.

 Boil water, and add about a cup of dried sage leaves and let it steep for half an hour.
 The darker the shade you desire, the longer you should boil/steep it.
 Cool and strain the water.
 Bend over a blocked sink/container and let you hair fall.
 Pour the sage water through your hair and catch the dripping water in a cup again and repeat.
 Do this about 15 times and let your hair soak it in well.
 Clip up your hair and let the sage infusion remain in your hair for 15-30 minutes before rinsing off.
 A single application may not produce enough difference.
-Use it every week or 10 weeks till you get the desired black hair color following which you can apply it once a month as a maintenance procedure.
+Use it every week for 10 weeks till you get the desired black hair color following which you can apply it once a month as a maintenance procedure.